 Bachelor's Degree in Applied Mathematics and Statistics

-Take general education core courses, Psychology of Learning and the first course in the calculus sequence while you adjust to university life.
+Take general education core courses and the first two courses of the calculus sequence while you adjust to university life.

-- MA 10000 – Introduction to Mathematical Sciences
+- MA 10000 – Introduction of Mathematical Sciences

 - MA 16300 – Integrated Calculus Analysis Geometry I